Inner Forest Service

 The Inner Forest Service publishes poems attentive to the Earth, what we're doing to it, and what that does to us.

-This annual online poetry journal encourages us to feed from our being of the natural world and act according to
+This single-issue poetry journal encourages us to feed from our being of the natural world and act according to

 its biotic riot.
 It aims to assist in coalition building between various ways of writing about the environment, including those suspicious of the word nature.
 For example, both ecopoetic critique and transcendental nature worship are welcome.
 We value activists, renunciants, and hopeless optimists.
 We include poems of total despair—while believing despair to be an excessive inner emission that traps in light's heat, a psychological greenhouse gas that poetry can help dissipate.
 Robin Wall Kimmerer names our utmost ambition: "As we work to heal the Earth, the Earth heals us."